adamripley98/nalda/README.md

 - [ ] Searching should not search through reviews
 - [ ] Users can leave comments on videos and articles
 - [ ] Multiple curators on the same content
+- [ ] Login/Register OAuth with google and facebook

 ## Questions